reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ## Using Retrofit
 In the further sections we will learn more about the Retrofit API and how to use them.

-### Building a REST Client (interface) with Retrofit and OkHttp
+### Building a Client Interface
 In this section, we will look at how to build the client interface.
-Retrofit supports annotations @GET, @POST, @PUT, @DELETE, @PATCH, @OPTIONS, @HEAD which we use to annotate our client methods as shown below
+**Retrofit supports annotations @GET, @POST, @PUT, @DELETE, @PATCH, @OPTIONS, @HEAD** which we use to annotate our client methods as shown below

 ````java
     @GET("/library/managed/books")
     Call<List<BookDto>> getAllBooks(@Query("type") String type);
 ````

-Further, we specify the relative path of the REST service endpoint.
-To make this relative URL more dynamic we could have parameter replacement blocks as shown below:
+Further, we specify the relative path of the REST service endpoint. **To make this relative URL more dynamic we can use parameter replacement blocks** as shown below:
 ````java
     @PUT("/library/managed/books/{id}")
     Call<LibResponse> updateBook(@Path("id") Long id, @Body BookDto book);
 ````
-To pass the actual value of `id`, we set a method parameter @Path so that the call execution will replace `{id}` with its corresponding value.
+To pass the actual value of `id`, we set a method parameter `@Path` so that the call execution will replace `{id}` with its corresponding value.

-We can specify the query parameters in the URL directly or add @Query param to the method.
+We can specify the query parameters in the URL directly or add `@Query` param to the method.
 ````java
     @GET("/library/managed/books?type=all")
     OR
     @GET("/library/managed/books")
     Call<List<BookDto>> getAllBooks(@Query("type") String type);
 ````
-If the request needs to have multiple query parameters, we could use @QueryMap
+If the request needs to have multiple query parameters, we could use `@QueryMap`
 ````java
    @GET("/library/managed/books")
     Call<List<BookDto>> getAllBooks(@QueryMap Map<String, String> options);
 ````
-To specify an object as HTTP request body, we use the @Body annotation.
+To specify an object as HTTP request body, we use the `@Body` annotation.
 ````java
     @POST("/library/managed/books")
     Call<LibResponse> createNewBook(@Body BookDto book);
 ````
-To the Retrofit interface methods, we can specify static or dynamic header parameters For static headers, we have
+To the Retrofit interface methods, we can specify static or dynamic header parameters For static headers, we have `@Headers`
 ````java
     @Headers("Accept: application/json")
     @GET("/library/managed/books")
     Call<List<BookDto>> getAllBooks(@Query("type") String type);
 ````
-We could also specify multiple static headers:
+We could also define multiple static headers as:
 ````java
     @Headers({
         "Accept: application/json",